Could you start by telling us a little bit about yourself and Contagious?

 You also discussed the rise of consultancies aggressively seizing large chunks of markets.
 Could you talk a little bit about this new development?

-I’m going to answer this question by quoting from an article that we ran recently on the Contagious blog, written by someone who used to be a creative director at various digital ad agencies but who now heads up a creative lab at one of the Top 5 global management consultancies.
+I’m going to answer this question by quoting from a project that we ran recently at Contagious, written by an anonymous author who used to be a creative director at various digital ad agencies but who now heads up a creative lab at one of the Top 5 global management consultancies.
 When talking about the difference between agencies and consultancies he claimed that, much to his initial surprise, he felt that consultancies were more ‘ninja’, more like pirates than agencies, who he decribed as feeling more like the Merchant Navy.
 Here’s how he qualified this: ‘Consultancies are fascinating and utterly different to agencies.
 In their structure, they are federated, staffed by super-smart consultants who are largely generalists and are incredibly adaptable, being able to swap roles and take on different clients almost at will.
 They can be super aggressive in their approach to business and opportunities and are constantly challenging the status quo using their scale and muscle to break into new markets and define new ways of working.

 ‘Agencies, on the other hand, are incredibly well organised around particular disciplines, they are specialists and respond fantastically to briefs and specific instruction.
 Agencies have resources geared to understand craft and communication and a deep understanding of their expertise.